mkumary/Notes/funny_javascript.md

 Object.create({})

-Bothe creates object but firstOne do not inherit any properties of object.
+Both creates object but firstOne do not inherit any properties of object.